APNewsBreak: Trump mining pollution rule change challenged

 - After head-tax vote, Amazon resuming work on one building, but unsure of plans for another

+Mining industry representatives and members of Congress from Western states had pushed to kill the rule, arguing it was unnecessary and duplicated cleanup requirements already enforced at the state and federal level.

-EPA administrator Scott Pruitt agreed with their argument that modern mining poses less risk for pollution despite a legacy of taxpayer-funded mine cleanups.
+In December, EPA administrator Scott Pruitt agreed with the industry’s contention that modern mining techniques decrease pollution risks.

-Under former President Barack Obama, the agency determined the opposite — that mining pollution remains an ongoing concern.
+During the tenure of former President Barack Obama, the EPA determined the opposite — that mining pollution remains an ongoing concern and companies should be required to provide “financial assurances” such as surety bonds for possible cleanup projects.

+There is a long legacy of taxpayer-funded mine cleanups at many sites where companies went bankrupt and abandoned polluted sites.

+Trump’s EPA “just waved their hands at all their prior findings and offered some really flimsy rationale for why they shouldn’t be considered,” said Earthjustice attorney Amanda Goodin, who represents the environmental groups.
+“It’s a thinly veiled handout to the mining industry.”